TheEndeavor/jDisplay/README.md

 * Works with jpeg, png, bmp, and gifs.
 * Works with Zip files; zip, cbz.
 * Remembers where you left off if you load the same source folder or file.
+* Supports Zooming and Draggin the image.
 * Probably less buggy since I've spent more than 1 day on it.

 ## Missing Features
-* Zooming and Dragging the image.
 * Support for more formats, including possibly video.
 * Recussive processing of archives.
-* Rar support.

 ## Controls
 * F11       - Enter/Exit Fullscreen